bpaner21/WordleHelper/README.md

 - "ERASE": 30137 Points

+The words with the highest scores are the ones most likely to be the answer based on the current information.

 Beginning with a full list of possible words, the application attempts to identify the correct answer based on the following information provided by each guess:

 - Which letters are part of the correct answer